Wednesday, June 5, 2024

 Suppose a private AVM vendor contracts to sell values to a County Assessor to assist in producing an assessment roll.
 In that case, it may be beneficial for the vendor to recalibrate its model using a top-line representative random sample.
 Recalibrating the model ensures that the AVM's estimates align more closely with the specific market conditions and property characteristics in the county for which the assessment roll is being generated.

-Using a top-line representative random sample, the AVM vendor can play a crucial role in addressing any potential issues related to bias or inaccuracies in the original model that may have arisen from using different data sources or methodologies.
-With this recalibration with a representative sample specific to the county where the assessment roll will be used, the AVM vendor can significantly enhance the accuracy and reliability of the property valuations provided to the County Assessor, making them feel valued for their contribution.
+Using a top-line, representative random sample, the AVM vendor can play a crucial role in addressing potential issues related to bias or inaccuracies in the original model that may have arisen from different data sources or methodologies.
+With this recalibration using a representative sample specific to the county where the assessment roll will be used, the AVM vendor can significantly enhance the accuracy and reliability of the property valuations provided to the County Assessor, making the County Assessor feel valued for their contribution.

-Additionally, recalibrating the model allows the vendor to tailor the AVM's estimates to reflect the local real estate market's unique characteristics and trends, improving the valuation results' relevance and usefulness for assessment purposes.
+Additionally, recalibrating the model allows the vendor to tailor the AVM's estimates to reflect the local real estate market's unique characteristics and trends, improving the relevance and usefulness of the valuation results for assessment purposes.

 Collaboration is Key